spongeboburu/cosc/README.md

 - Use of `stdint.h` is optional.
 - Ability to typedef custom type for integer and floats.
 - C99 and C++11 compliant.
-- No optimizations relying on undefined behavior or assumptions about alignment restrictions.
+- No optimizations relying on undefined behavior.
 - MIT license.

 *Limitations:*